-Where is is legal to for you to grow cannabis?
+Where in the world is it legal for people to grow cannabis?
 Who can grow weed?
 Get the laws about medical marijuana for your country and/or state, as well as laws about recreational cannabis.
-We’ll be adding to this list as more places legalize marijuana cultivate!
+We’ll be adding to this list as more places legalize marijuana cultivation.

 Canada passed Bill C-45, or the Cannabis Act, which legalized personal use and cultivation of cannabis for all adults!
 Storefronts opened on October 17, 2018.
 The bill makes marijuana legal but lets each province set age limits (typically between 18-21) and other restrictions, including whether cannabis can be legally sold in retail stores.